areee/obs-participants-lottery/README.md

 ## Screenshots

 ![A scripts view in OBS showing a loaded participants lottery file.](https://raw.githubusercontent.com/areee/obs-participants-lottery/main/screenshots/image1.png)

-_Image 1: A scripts view (Tools -> Scripts) with default settings when participants-lottery.lua is added._
+_Image 1: A scripts view (Tools -> Scripts) with default settings when participants-lottery-en.lua is added._

 ![Example names shown as an output in OBS scene.](https://raw.githubusercontent.com/areee/obs-participants-lottery/main/screenshots/image2.png)

 _Image 2: The final result in a scene._